shffer/longpoly/README.md

 ### 2. Test Polynomials

-The tibble output from `get_slopes_and_mean()` (or the example data) can be used for testing models that describe the relationship between slope and mean values using `test_polynomial()`.
+The tibble output from `get_slopes_and_performance()` (or the example data) can be used for testing models that describe the relationship between slope and mean values using `test_polynomial()`.
 This function assigns participants in to train and test data sets and fits polynomials up to a maximum order specified by the user.
-It returns a list containing:
+It returns a list
+containing:

 1.  ***polynomial_results*** - a tibble with columns recording the order of each polynomial tested with the corresponding proportion of